Artur-Pinski/genomed-get-primers-data/README.md

 * `argparse`: for parsing command-line arguments.
 * `pandas`: for creating and manipulating the DataFrame containing the primer data.
 * `selenium`: for interacting with the website using a webdriver.

-time is used to for pausing the script while the website loads information, to ensure that all data is properly retrieved
+* `time`: is used to for pausing the script while the website loads information, to ensure that all data is properly retrieved

 It is also necessary to have the [Chrome webdriver](https://chromedriver.chromium.org/downloads) installed and the path to the executable specified in the pathway parameter.